Here are 10 money-saving tips to help you buy cheap food at the grocery store without all the work!

 You may not find much today, but check back tomorrow and there may be a ton.
 I never try to make clearance part of my regular meal planning or stocking.
 I look at it as a bonus that I take advantage of when I can.

 If your freezer is full, don't walk into your store and purchase a ton of meat that you can't process quickly.
 That means you're just going to lose money in the end with wasted food.
 Cheap food is only cheap if you actually use it.

-I’ve found myself in this position several times.
+I've found myself in this position several times.
 I have to admit clearance greens are a real weakness.
-I’ve wasted more than a few bags of them when I couldn’t get them dehydrated quickly enough.
-Check this post to see how I use them.
-Well, good greens…not the ones that have gone bad!
+I've wasted more than a few bags of them when I couldn't get them dehydrated quickly enough.
+This is how I preserve greens to make green powder.